MDIL-SNU/SHERPA/README.md

 * **MAX_SEARCH** [integer, 100 (default)]
   - *MAX_SEARCH* sets termination condition through the number of saddle point searches.
 * **CONTINUE** [0/1, 0 (default)]
-  - *CONTINUE* determines whether or not to continue SPS from previous results. *Statistics.log* and *Event.log* should be prepared.
+  - *CONTINUE* determines whether or not to continue SHERPA from previous results. *Statistics.log* and *Event.log* should be prepared.
 ### Initial structure parameter
 * **NELEMENT** [integer]
   - *NELEMENT* is the number of elements